i05nagai/memorandum/language/english_speaking.md

     * she has an urge for chocolate
 * urgent
 * prank
+    * to play a trick on someone that is intended to be funny but not to cause harm or damage
     * my cousins always pull pranks on their neighbors
     * play prank on
         * she's always playing pranks on her little brother